nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * All indexes (i.e. `PERSON_INDEX`, `REMARK_INDEX`, `MODULE_INDEX`, `CCA_INDEX`, `MAJOR_INDEX`) **must be a positive integer** e.g. 1, 2, 3, …​
 * At least one of the optional fields must be provided (i.e. `r/REMARK_INDEX`, `mod/MODULE_INDEX`, `cca/CCA_INDEX`, `MAJOR_INDEX`).
-* The specified tag will be deleted from the person specified at the `PEROSN_INDEX`.
+* The specified tag will be deleted from the contact specified at the `PERSON_INDEX`.

 **Example:**